How can mortgage arrears be managed in the first instance?

 Scotland

-First, the mortgage lenders must send a notice of sums in arrears to the mortgagor (this is to inform the mortgagor that they have fallen into arrears).
-The mortgage lender must then send the mortgagor a default notice before taking repossession action - this notice requires the mortgagor to repay the arrears or make good the default.
-They must also provide a reasonable amount of time for the mortgagor to consider any proposals they put forward.
+Before taking any repossession action, the mortgage lenders must send a notice of sums in arrears to the mortgagor (this is to inform the mortgagor that they have fallen into arrears).
+This is known as a ‘default notice’ and requires the mortgagor to repay the arrears or make good the default (typically within 1 month).
+Mortgage lenders must also provide the mortgagor with a reasonable amount of time to consider any proposals they put forward.

 Once repossession action has started, the mortgagor has 21 days to return a defence form, setting out any arguments against repossession.
 The next step is the court hearing, where a decision will be made on a type of repossession order - or to adjourn or set aside the case.

-For more information, read the Scottish Government’s guidance.
+For more information, read the Scottish Government’s guidance on repossession.

 How to make a complaint about a mortgage lender

 Mortgagors who feel they have not been treated fairly by their mortgage lender in relation to arrears can complain to the Financial Ombudsman Service.
-They may ask the lender to offer a new repayment plan or repayment holiday - and can even tell a lender to refund a mortgagor if they consider charges applied to arrears to be unfair.
+The Financial Ombudsman helps consumers (ie private individuals) settle disputes they have with any financial service providers (eg mortgage providers).
+They may ask the lender to offer a new repayment plan or repayment holiday and can even tell a lender to refund a mortgagor if they consider charges applied to arrears to be unfair.

 For more information, visit the Financial Ombudsman Service website.